hack-den/kickstart/README.md

 # kickstart
-Solving Google Kickstart problems in Python
+Solutions for Google Kickstart problems in Python and C++